hhvm/user-documentation/guides/hack/06-functions/07-defining-a-function.md

 ```

 The function's name is `distance`, parameters `$p1` and `$p2` have type *tuple of two `float`s*, and the return type is `float`.
 The
-body of the function---that is, the set of statements executed when this function is called---is enclosed in the brace pair.
+body of the function&mdash;that is, the set of statements executed when this function is called&mdash;is enclosed in the brace pair.
 A function's
 body may be empty.
 Each parameter is a variable local to the parent function.

 A call to this function must provide two arguments, of type *tuple of two `float`s*.
 However, it is possible to provide fewer arguments,